kalebchisholm/photo-caption-generator/README.md

 3. Add a light/dark mode toggle feature.
 4. Add styling to show the user that the input is required to generate a caption (input bar outlined in red, with required text being displayed).
 5. Add animations using [Framer Motion](https://www.framer.com/motion/)
+6. Allow the user which GPT-3 engine they would like to use for their captions.

+## Note
+When using Google Chrome as a web-browser, an error is displayed in the terminal stating: ```Refused to set unsafe header "User-Agent"```.
+It does not effect the functionality of the app and for the purposes of this app, should not pose any security issues.
+This error message also appears in Microsoft Edge but does not appear in Firefox.
+No other browsers were tested.